Hafnium tetrachloride: Uses

 Hafnium tetrachloride is the precursor to highly active catalysts for the Ziegler-Natta polymerization of alkenes, especially propylene.
 Typical catalysts are derived from tetrabenzylhafnium.

 HfCl4 is an effective Lewis acid for various applications in organic synthesis.
 For example, ferrocene is alkylated with allyldimethylchlorosilane more efficiently using hafnium chloride relative to aluminium trichloride.
 The greater size of Hf may diminish HfCl4's tendency to complex to ferrocene.

 HfCl4 increases the rate and control of 1,3-dipolar cycloadditions.
 It was found to yield better results than other Lewis acids when used with aryl and aliphatic aldoximes, allowing specific exo-isomer formation.

 Microelectronics applications

-HfCl4 was considered as a precursor for chemical vapor deposition and atomic layer deposition of hafnium dioxide and hafnium silicate, used as high-k dielectrics in manufacture of modern high-density integrated circuits.
+HfCl4 was considered as a precursor for chemical vapor deposition and atomic layer deposition of hafnium dioxide and hafnium silicate, used as high-κ dielectrics in manufacture of modern high-density integrated circuits.
 However, due to its relatively low volatility and corrosive byproducts (namely, HCl), HfCl4 was phased out by metal-organic precursors, such as tetrakis ethylmethylamino hafnium (TEMAH).